arnox747/DrivenByMoss/README.md

 ![Devices](img/controller_settings.jpg)

 ..and a final tip!
-I like to map the sensitivity on the Mini encoders to 100, so that the default encoder movements get you there fast, and to 10 when SHIFT is pressed, so that I can be very precise one close to what I want (see the following two pictures).
+I like to map the default sensitivity on the Mini encoders to -10, so that the default encoder movements get there fast, and map slow to -100 (when SHIFT is pressed), so that I can be very precise once close to what I want (see the following two pictures).
 This really speeds up my workflow

 ![Devices](img/sensitivity.jpg)